Giannis Kargas: PAS Giannina

 Kargas comes from a "full" and excellent season with the jersey of the team of Epirus, as he played in a total of 36 games, scoring 3 goals.
 He was, after all, one of the top in his position in the Greek championship last season.
 He also won a place in the top 11, as formed by CIES, the international center for sports research!
 He had a very good season in 2020-2021, being even then a key and irreplaceable player in PAS, counting 29 participations in all domestic competitions and scoring 3 goals again.
 With the shirt of PAS, he has a total of 73 matches and six goals.
 After the very good last season that he had, PAOK decided to trust him for their defense.

 PAOK

-Giannis Kargas is expected to continue his career with "Dikefalos tou Vorras" coming to an agreement with PAS Giannina.
+Giannis Kargas is expected to continue his career with "Dikefalos tou Vorra" coming to an agreement with PAS Giannina.
 A player of PAOK should be considered, Giannis Kargas.
 The "black and whites" came to an agreement with both the player and PAS Giannina, in a transfer which will cost 300,000 euros.

+Anorthosis Famagusta

+On 28 June 2023, it was officially announced that Kargas had signed with Anorthosis Famagusta on a free transfer from PAOK.